intersystems-community/Reports-widgets-documentation/README.md

 m_Count_sum – group of metrics, summing up all publications of their type.

 ### Articles line chart
-_Articles shows how many new articles were published per month_
+_Articles shows how many new articles were published per month.
+Articles are posts in which authors share their experience with InterSystem products, as well as various tips and tricks._

 <details>
 <summary>For developers</summary>